pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`get the dimensions of the Surface`
       | :sg:`get_size() -> (width, height)`

       Return the width and height of the Surface in pixels.
+Can also be accessed with :attr:`size`

       .. ## Surface.get_size ##